A timeline of 19th-century America

 •

-Diary of a Little Girl in Old New York, by Catherine Elizabeth Havens
+Diary of a Little Girl in Old New York, Catherine Elizabeth Havens

 US pop = 23,191,876: black = 3,639,000; free black = 435,000